gentoo-mirror/pg_overlay/README.md

 2 - Chromium with Inox, Iridium, Ungoogled & VA-API patches

-3 - Cinnamon without NetworkManager ebuilds

-4 - Modified ebuilds for various packages written with intention to be live & minimal
+3 - Modified ebuilds for various packages written with intention to be live & minimal

-5 - aMule live version
+4 - aMule live version